top of page

 With CQ data, companies can:

-• Identify high-potentials early.
+• Identify high-potential employees early.

 • Pinpoint development needs.